 Software requirements and compatibility

 BlueNotes 420 and Regulated BlueNotes 420 require Windows 7 or later.
-BlueNotes 410 operates on Windows XP or later and must be a 32-bit operating system.
+BlueNotes 410 operates on Windows XP or later.
 The PC requires a serial connection to link to the flame photometer and an additional one for the optional autosampler accessory for which a USB to RS-232 adapter can also be used (supplied separately).

 I already own a Model 410 Flame Photometer; does BlueNotes 410 software require any additional accessories?”